 The big ticket items aren’t really a surprise.
 However, even when you expect certain items to be an energy vacuum, it can still be surprising to find out how much power can also be wasted by them.

 The more people in your house, the more energy this appliance uses.
-Hot showers, laundry loads, and more frequent use of the dishwasher will drive up that bill in a hot minute.
+Hot showers, laundry loads, and more frequent dishwasher use will drive up that bill in a hot minute.

-Doing an energy audit is a surefire way to find out whether there’s anything you can do around the house to make it more energy efficient, such as sealing leaky windows, installing additional insulation, and inspecting air vents, furnace, and air filters.
+Doing an energy audit is a surefire way to find out whether there’s anything you can do around the house to make it more energy-efficient, such as sealing leaky windows, installing additional insulation, and inspecting air vents, furnaces, and air filters.
 You can do it on your own, or you could have a professional do it for you.

-At face value, they’re more expensive, but they also last a lot longer than traditional bulbs (30,000 hours vs. 1,000 hours, on average) and they lower your energy bill.
-So really, keeping the old lightbulbs around is what’s costing you more money in the long run.
+At face value, they’re more expensive, but they also last a lot longer than traditional bulbs (30,000 hours vs. 1,000 hours, on average) and lower your energy bill.
+So really, keeping the old lightbulbs around costs you more money in the long run.
 They also don’t burn out.
 Once they’re nearing the end of their lifespan, they’ll start losing brightness gradually, so you won’t end up with a dark room at an inconvenient time.

 Unless you have a home office that you use on a regular basis, chances are that your house is empty for most of the day.
-Installing a programmable thermostat allows you to preset the temperature to be at its most comfortable only when you are home, without having to keep track of temperature changes every time you go in and out.
+Installing a programmable thermostat allows you to preset the temperature to be at its most comfortable only when you are home, without keeping track of temperature changes every time you go in and out.

 Installing a ceiling fan will allow you to raise the thermostat’s temperature while still keeping you comfortable.
 You’ll see changes in your energy bills by only raising the temperature by four degrees, yet a ceiling fan will ensure that you won’t even notice the difference.

-Keep the curtains closed in rooms that don’t need them to be open to prevent a greenhouse effect from keeping your home hotter than it needs to be.
-This way, you won’t be tempted to lower the AC to cool down the place, because you won’t need to.
+Keep the curtains or shutters closed in rooms that don’t need them to be open.
+This will help to prevent a greenhouse effect, by helping to keep the heat out.
+Also, you won’t be tempted to lower the AC to cool down the place, because you won’t need to.

 While there are general suggestions designed to help people across the board, scheduling HVAC maintenance twice a year (preferably every spring and fall) will ensure that you have a skilled technician verifying whether there are any issues that could be nipped in the bud to prevent more expensive repairs or an inefficient system.